 Children often do things that are wrong, disobey, or make their parents angry.
 In the past 3 months, we would like to know what you have done when [FOCALCHILDNAME] did something wrong or made you upset or angry.
+If any of these things don’t make sense for a child of your age, that’s fine, you can just say you “never” do them.

 (First), in the past 3 months, how many times did you (READ ITEM)?
-Was it once in the past 3 months, twice, 3-5 times, 6-10 times, 11-20 times, more than 20 times, or this never happened in the past 3 months?
+Was it once in the past 3 months, twice, 3-5 times, 6-10 times, More than 10 times, or this never happened in the past 3 months?